lizmat/rak/README.md

 If a single hyphen is specified as the path, then STDIN will be assumed as the source.

-### :producer(&producer)
+### :produce-many(&producer)

-If specified, indicates a `Callable` that will be called given a source, and is expected to produce items to be inspected.
+If specified, indicates a `Callable` that will be called given a source, and is expected to produce zero or more items to be inspected.
 Defaults to a producer that calles the `lines` method on a given source, with the `:encoding` and `:with-line-ending` arguments.

+### :produce-one(&producer) If specified, indicates a `Callable` that will be called given a source, and is expected to produce one items to be inspected.

 ### :recurse-symlinked-dir